 My other experiences of the capital city have included the discovery that Canberra is as cold as everyone tells you it will be with large cranes dominating the skyline.
 The surrounding landscape is extremely dry and there are monuments everywhere you turn.
-However, the most surprising discovery were the different & quirky sculptures dotted about the CBD.
+However, the most surprising discoveries were the different and quirky sculptures dotted about the CBD.

 Highlights - The National Congress & Business Expo experience: